-Candidates are advised to apply online through their My MRCP(UK) online accounts.
+You can apply online through your My MRCP(UK) online account.

 To see how to apply for an international centre please watch this video:

 The process for applying to a UK centre is similar, however, UK trainees will be asked to pay for the place on application.

 If you are unable to make an application online, please contact the relevant College of Entry and request a paper application form.
 You must contact the relevant College of Entry for the most recent version for each application.
 Guidance for paper applications can be found here.

 If you are applying to sit the examination in Hong Kong, further details of how to make an application can be found here.

 This diagram shows the timeline and stages of the PACES application periods.